 Hospital treatment is free to people who ordinarily live in the United Kingdom.

-Some NHS services are provided free of charge, regardless of the status of the patient.
+Some NHS services are provided free of charge, regardless of where you live.
 These are:

 - Treatment given for mental health problems as part of a court probation order.

-If you are visiting from a European Economic Area Country and Switzerland - you are required to produce your valid European Health Insurance Card (EHIC) or Provisional Replacement Certificate.
+If you are visiting from a country that is part of the European Economic Area (EEA) or Switzerland you are required to produce your valid European Health Insurance Card (EHIC) or Provisional Replacement Certificate.

 More information on exemptions and paying for NHS care can be found at www.nhs.uk/visitingengland (opens in a new window) – please click on the relevant tab.

 For more information, please contact our Overseas Visitors team on 020 8296 2516 or by email at email@example.com.